DRAFT - Stop Sucking at Async and Threading

 Line 9 is a blank line, so the execution pass gets handed to line 10.

-Lines 10 through 12 contain a while loop, where as long as the future is not done yet, the program calls sleep with an argument of 0.
-Sleeping for 0 seconds is an easy way to do cooperative multitasking.
-This is basically telling the operating system "I don't have anything to do, so take my execution pass to do other stuff and give it back to me at any point in the future".
+Lines 10 through 12 contain a while loop, where as long as the f is not done yet, the program calls sleep with an argument of 0.
+Sleeping for 0 seconds is a way to do cooperative multitasking in modern programming languages.

 This means that we will still end up waiting 3.2 billion years for the program to end...
-But the important stuff got done first!
-Remember that async doesn't avoid waiting entirely, it simply allows the program to multitask while it's waiting.
+But the important stuff got done!
+Remember, async doesn't avoid waiting, it simply allows the program to multitask while it's waiting.

 Now, many of you might think that this looping behavior on lines 10 through 12 is very strange because popular async languages like Python, JS, and Go don't do this.
 In fact, many popular async languages will deadlock if you do what we did on lines 10 through 12, but this is where runtimes come in.
 Runtimes require a whole chapter of their own.